VnUgE/VNLib.Core/lib/Utils/README.md

 Debug build w/ symbols & xml docs, release builds, NuGet packages, and individually packaged source code are available on my [website](https://www.vaughnnugent.com/resources/software).
 All tar-gzip (.tgz) files will have an associated .sha384 appended checksum of the desired download file.

 ### Recommended 3rd Party Libs
-This library does not *require* any direct dependencies, however there are some optional ones that are desired for higher performance code.
+This library does not require any direct dependencies, however there are some optional ones that are recommended for higher performance.
 This library does not, modify, contribute, or affect the functionality of any of the 3rd party libraries recommended below.

 [**RPMalloc**](https://github.com/mjansson/rpmalloc) By Mattias Jansson - VNlib.Utils.Memory (and sub-classes) may load and bind function calls to this native library determined by environment variables.
 To use RPMalloc as the default unmanaged allocator simply add the dynamic library to the native lib search path, such as in the executable directory, and set the allocator environment variable as instructed below.
 I maintain a compatible Windows x64 [dll library](../WinRpMalloc/README.md) on my website and in this repository, that conforms to the [NativeHeap](../NativeHeapApi/README.md) api required for runtime loading.